ujjwal15718/Key-Value-Data-Store-Service/README.md

 A key-value data store API built with Node.js, Express, Objection.js, and PostgreSQL.
 This project provides endpoints for creating, retrieving, deleting, and batch creating key-value pairs, with JWT authentication and Swagger documentation.

+## Project Overview

+The KV Data Store is designed to efficiently manage key-value pairs with support for batch operations and time-to-live (TTL) functionality.
+It ensures secure access through JWT authentication and provides a simple interface for token generation using Swagger.

+## Technologies Used

+- Node.js
+- Express
+- Objection.js
+- PostgreSQL
+- JWT (JSON Web Tokens)
+- Swagger

 ## Table of Contents

 - [Installation](#installation)